psychemedia/winter-tales/src/juniper_tree.md

 ```

 Jacobs' also mentions another version that appeared in *Notes and Queries*.
-A quick search of back issues of *Notes and Queries* to try to identify the tale, and which series of *N&Q* it appeared in, also reveals that Baring Gould's collected version of the tale appeared in that periodical in July, 1865, a year before it appeared in Henderson's *Notes*.
+A quick search of back issues of *Notes and Queries* to try to identify the tale, and which series of *N&Q* it appeared in, also reveals that Baring Gould's collected version of the tale appeared in that periodical in July, 1865, a year before it appeared in the first edition of Henderson's *Notes on the Folklore of the Northern Counties of England and the Borders* (1866).

 ```{admonition} *The Rose Tree*, a Devonshire Household Tale, 1865
 :class: dropdown